icpc/ccs-specs/Contest_API.md

   visible to the role that's submitting.
 * The provided `id` already exists or is otherwise not acceptable.

-The response will be the ID of the newly added clarification.
+The response will contain a `Location` header pointing to the newly created clarification and the response body will contain the initial state of the clarification.

 Performing a `POST` by any roles other than `admin` and `team` is not supported.